 The Turks eventually pass a law saying that a woman can divorce her husband if he doesn’t give it to her often enough.
 Coffee, that is.

-The first coffee house opens in Constantinople at a place called Kiva Han.
+The first coffee house opens in Istanbul at a place called Kiva Han.
 Some Turks say coffee only got to them in 1517 so who knows.

 The only thing we can say with certainty is that there was no free Wi-Fi.